-Taste Asia in Chinatown
+A Taste of Asia in Chinatown London

 Chinatown in London may be the best Chinatown in the world (besides the real deal).
 This is one of the best non-touristy things to do in London for all types of people.
 Find delicious cuisine and excellent places to stay near Chinatown.

 The best feature of this area is the Chinese Gates, (which signal to you that you are in Chinatown) impressive, ornamental structure with architectural touches from the Qing Dynasty.
-Talk about Instagram worthy.
+Talk about Instagram-worthy.

-Talking about Instagram worthy - check out Bake and the Chinatown Bakery to get your paws on the Instagram worthy teriyaki fish dessert.
+Talking about Instagram-worthy – check out Bake and the Chinatown Bakery to get your paws on the Instagram-worthy teriyaki fish dessert.
 Get the matcha favour — you won’t regret it.

-Explore Little Venice
+Non Touristy Places in London – Explore Little Venice

 A visit to Little Venice may not be the first thing on your London bucket list, but it honestly provides one of the most surreal and wonderful experiences within the city.
 Feel like you are in Italy, Venice and be mesmerised by the attention to detail in this district.